 How to tune a trombone

 One of the most popular instruments in a band is the trombone.
 It’s also one of the hardest to learn how to play well.
 There are many different ways that people can tune their instruments, and I’ll go through some methods below!
-If you’re just starting out with your instrument, it’s best not to get too caught up in all these complicated techniques.
+If you’re just starting with your instrument, it’s best not to get too caught up in all these complicated techniques.
 You’ll be better off learning how to play simple songs before you worry about perfecting your technique.
 For those who have been playing for a while and want to take their skills up a notch, here are some helpful hints.
 In this article, we’ll look at how to tune a trombone using that adjustment slide.

 How To Tune Your Trombone

 In general, there are four main steps to take if you want to tune your sound especially if it has been a while since doing so or doesn’t do this often.
-Make sure that the slide for adjusting output volume works before buying anythings such as a tuner; next, warm up by playing in different positions on stage like over an orchestra pit (or other loud surfaces) until hands become accustomed again – then begin tuning according to notes found using either chromatic scale/sequence method where appropriate.
+Make sure that the slide for adjusting output volume works before buying anything such as a tuner; next, warm up by playing in different positions on stage like over an orchestra pit (or other loud surfaces) until hands become accustomed again – then begin tuning according to notes found using either chromatic scale/sequence method where appropriate.

-Tuning should happen every time before playing,
+Tuning should happen every time before playing

 1: Make Sure Your Adjustment Slides Work